Galerius: Early life

-He served with distinction as a soldier under Emperors Aurelian and Probus, and in 293, at the establishment of the Tetrarchy, was designated Caesar along with Constantius Chlorus, receiving in marriage Diocletian's daughter Valeria (later known as Galeria Valeria), and at the same time being entrusted with the care of the Illyrian provinces.
+In 293, at the establishment of the Tetrarchy, Galerius was designated Caesar along with Constantius Chlorus, and was entrusted with the care of the Illyrian provinces.
 After a few years campaigning against Sarmatians and Goths on the Danube, he received command of the legions on the eastern imperial limits.
 Soon after his appointment, Galerius was dispatched to Egypt to fight the rebellious cities Busiris and Coptos.